-One other management action concerns the new Medicare Part D prescription drug benefit that became effective January 2006.
+One final initiative concerns the Medicare Part D prescription drug benefit that became effective January 2006.
 The Plan elected to maintain primary coverage for pharmaceuticals for its Medicare eligible retirees.
-By providing drug coverage at least as valuable as that in the standard Medicare Part D program, the Plan qualifies for the Retiree Drug Subsidy (RDS), an incentive provided in the federal Part D law to encourage employers to retain good prescription benefits for retirees.
-It is estimated that the Plan will receive around \$26 M. in RDS funding for all of 2006 to help fund the program.
+By providing drug coverage that is at least as valuable as that in the standard Medicare Part D program, the Plan qualifies for the Retiree Drug Subsidy (RDS), an incentive provided in the federal Part D law to encourage employers to retain good prescription benefits for retirees.
+The RDS pays the Plan a portion of drug claims incurred for participants who are eligible for Medicare.
+The Plan received about \$26 M. in RDS funding for 2006 to help fund the program.